JohnAD/negamax/docs/negamax-ref.rst

     to look ahead.

     returns a string ``move`` from the ``game``'s list of available possible moves.
-If the game is over, it will likely return an empty string.
+If there are not moves possible, it will return an empty string.